QinyangYu/qinyangyu.github.io/index.md

 I am currently a second-year graduate student in the [Master of Science in Economics and Computation (MSEC)](https://econ.duke.edu/masters-programs/degree-programs/msec) at [Duke University](https://duke.edu/).
 I earned my bachelor's degree in Economics and a minor in Mathematics from [The Chinese University of Hong Kong, Shenzhen (CUHKsz)](https://www.cuhk.edu.cn/en).

-My current research interests lie in networks and computational social science (CSS).
+My current research interests lie in social networks and computational social science (CSS).
 Substantively, I focus on human dynamics in networks and complex social systems, in particular how information, opinions, and behaviors diffuse to shape collective outcomes, both empirically and theoretically.
 Methodologically, I am also interested in network-based causal inference and experiments, as well as mathematical or game-theoretic modeling in networked settings.

 ## Research Interest

-- **Ion-material Simulation:** SRIM, SDTrimSP, RustBCA
+- Social Networks
+- Computational Social Science
+- Experimental Design
-- **Ion Irradiation/Implantation**
+- Game Theory
-- **Machine Learning:** fairness AI, penalization and augmentation methods
-- **E-field controlled magnetization** VCMA, Strain-mediated ME (Magnetoelectric) Effects, Straintronic, iontronic, E-filed induced spin reorientation, SOT.
-- **Micro-, Nanofabrication**
+- Causal Inference
-- **Neuromorphic Computing** Neuromorphic Sensing and Perception, Hybrid Computing Systems, Brain-Inspired Robotics

 ## Education
 - **Ph.D. in Physics**, 2021 - 2024, [Université Paris-Saclay](https://www.universite-paris-saclay.fr/), France